luxfi/evm/LLM.md

 # LLM.md - Lux EVM Module

 ## Project Overview
-Lux EVM (formerly Subnet-EVM) is the Ethereum Virtual Machine implementation for Lux subnets.
+Lux EVM (formerly EVM) is the Ethereum Virtual Machine implementation for Lux subnets.
 This module provides EVM compatibility for the Lux network.

 ## CRITICAL VERSION REQUIREMENTS
 **ALWAYS use these Lux-specific versions:**